auth0/docs/articles/overview/apis.md

 If you want to use the Public Key to verify a JWT signature on [JWT.io](https://jwt.io/), you can copy the Public Key and paste it in the **Public Key or Certificate** field under the **Verify Signature** section on the [JWT.io](https://jwt.io/) website.

-If you want to verify the signature of a token from one of your applications, it is recommended that you obtain the Public Key from your tenant's [JSON Web Key Set (JWKS)](https://auth0.com/docs/jwks).
-Your tenant's JWKS is `https://${account.namespace}/.well-known/jwks.json`.
+If you want to verify the signature of a token from one of your applications, it is recommended that you obtain the Public Key from your domain's [JSON Web Key Set (JWKS)](https://auth0.com/docs/jwks).
+Your domain's JWKS is `https://${account.namespace}/.well-known/jwks.json`.

 For more information ob how to do this, please refer the [Verify Access Tokens](/api-auth/tutorials/verify-access-token#verify-the-signature).
 :::